mingfang/terraform-provider-k8s/site/k8s_apps_v1_stateful_set/README.md

 ######  TypeString

 GMSACredentialSpec is where the GMSA admission webhook (https://github.com/kubernetes-sigs/windows-gmsa) inlines the contents of the GMSA credential spec named by the GMSACredentialSpecName field.
-This field is alpha-level and is only honored by servers that enable the WindowsGMSA feature flag.
 #### gmsa_credential_spec_name

 ######  TypeString

 GMSACredentialSpecName is the name of the GMSA credential spec to use.
-This field is alpha-level and is only honored by servers that enable the WindowsGMSA feature flag.
 #### run_asuser_name

 ######  TypeString

 The UserName in Windows to run the entrypoint of the container process.
 Defaults to the user specified in image metadata if unspecified.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
-This field is alpha-level and it is only honored by servers that enable the WindowsRunAsUserName feature flag.
 ## startup_probe

 StartupProbe indicates that the Pod has successfully initialized.
 If specified, no other probes are executed until this completes successfully.
 If this probe fails, the Pod will be restarted, just as if the livenessProbe failed.
 This can be used to provide different probe parameters at the beginning of a Pod's lifecycle, when it might take a long time to load data or warm a cache, than during steady-state operation.
 This cannot be updated.
-This is an alpha feature enabled by the StartupProbe feature flag.
+This is a beta feature enabled by the StartupProbe feature flag.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes

 ## exec